New Zealand Cadet Forces: Medals and awards

 Cadet Force Medal Commissioned Officers are awarded the Cadet Forces Medal (CFM) after 12 years of continuous service from the age of 18 and choosing to become an Officer Cadet.

 After each further eight years of continuous service, a clasp to the Cadet Forces Medal is awarded.

 Personnel who receive this award typically hold the rank of Captain(E) due to the time in service required for the medal.
-However, it's possible for Officers holding junior ranks such as Second Lieutenant (Equivalent) to be awarded this medal.
+However, it is possible for Officers holding junior ranks such as Second Lieutenant (Equivalent) to be awarded this medal.

 Commandant's Commendation The 'COMDT NZCF Commendation' is available to NZCF personnel and Cadet Units whose contributions to the NZCF deserve formal recognition, but which may not meet the criteria for honours and awards from the Sovereign, or Chief of Defence Force/Service Chief/NZDF Commendations.

 A Commandant's Commendation may be awarded to a member of the New Zealand Cadet Force for an act of gallantry, bravery or specific courage that, in the opinion of the Commandant, is worthy of recognition but does not merit a higher award.
 Alternatively the Commendation may be awarded for a singular accomplishment or extraordinary performance of duty over time.

 Commandant's Coin Acting as an official 'challenge coin' of the New Zealand Cadet Forces.
 The Commandant's Coin is open to all individuals involved and associated with the New Zealand Cadet Forces.
 While not an award the coin is personal recognition to those who have provided valuable service to the NZCF; the service being above that normally expected.
 Recipients are at the discretion of the commandant.